Posts: 37,015

 Our bodies are made for work.
 Take a look around at how humans are neglecting their bodies and the health issues associated with this.
 With that posted I'm about to go to the gym for 75 minutes of cardio and some weight machines after that.
-It's no fun.
+Sad It's no fun.

 Make America Honest Again